the7erm/cordova-plugin-background-mode/README.md

 #### Override defaults
 The title, text and icon for that notification can be customized as below.
 Also, by default the app will come to foreground when tapping on the notification.
 That can be changed by setting resume to false.
 On Android 5.0+, the color option will set the background color of the notification circle.
 Also on Android 5.0+, setting hidden to false will make the notification visible on lockscreen.

+Note: Doesn't appear to work in latest version of andriod.

 ```js
 cordova.plugins.backgroundMode.setDefaults({
     title: String,